jatjo/greedy-monsters-react-tsx/README.md

 ### Realtime Configuration

 As the game is running quite fast without any timedelay between each round, it can be configured.
-By default it is 100ms, but it can be set between 0ms and 1s.
+By default, it is 100ms, but it can be set between 0ms and 1s.
 It can be changed while the game is running.

 ![realtimeconfig](doc/realtimeconfig.png)